kmggh/finite-state-machine/README.md

-From an email message from Kirk Bromfield on a finite state machine problem.
+From an email message from Kirk on a finite state machine problem.

 Here's the input: